championballer/LFmT/Python3/Flask/README.md

 To use, it first needs to be installed in the system.
 We install it a conda environment using pip.
 It allows us to have it in a virtual environment so that dependency conflict can be avoided as much as possible.

 The flask script is called an app.
-The app is what receieves the requests, which then sends the request to the appropriate function or view based on the route mentioned, from where the function or view(referred from here), sends back a response which could be an html, json or xml.
+The app is what receieves the requests, which then sends the request to the appropriate function or view (A view is a function that returns an HTTP response.
+This response has to be a string but can be any string you want.) based on the route (A route is the URL path to a view.
+They always start with a forward slash / and can end with one if you want) mentioned, from where the function or view(referred from here), sends back a response which could be an html, json or xml.
 This is the request-response cycle.

 To use flask, we need to import it as follows:
 ```python